Nannk/animated-cat-ears/README.md

     - [ ] 3.5.
 Decide on the Fur
   - [ ] 4.
 Misc
     - [ ] 4.1.
 Clean up README (make it actually readable)
+    - [ ] 4.2.
+Add schematic of the mcu board

 ### old
 - [ ] Hardware